 This course covers a variety of topics such as learning styles, study habits and skills, time management, and so on.
 This course is offered for one credit.
-In most cases enrolling in this course is voluntary.
+In most cases registration is voluntary.
 However, some students may be required to take this course as a condition of acceptance, academic testing or academic probation.